sudosurmrf/CodeMastery/README.md

 npm run codemastery:test

+After the scan is complete, run npx http-server to open a webpage that will display an interactive graph of your data flow!

 Example Workflow
 Choose a Topic: Enter a coding topic you would like to practice (e.g., arrays, promises, flexbox).
 View Generated Files: CodeMastery will generate two files in your working directory: